waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - TM08 (BODYSLAM): Found in cabin (map_id: 102, (13,16)).
 - **Key Items Found:**
   - GOOD ROD: Received from Fishing Guru's brother in Vermilion City (map_id: 163, (3,5)).

-- **Dead End Definition:** An area is considered a 'dead end' if there is only one reachable exit path (a single warp/warp group or map connection).
-An area with two or more exits is a thoroughfare.
-My previous assumption was incorrect.

-## VI.
-Operation: Rematch Revenge (vs. Rival Pixel)
-- **Source:** `team_composition_advisor_agent`
-- **Recommended Team:** SPARKY (Lv24), CRAG (Lv23), NIGHTSHADE (Lv22), ECHO (Lv23), Diglett (Lv23), PULSAR (Lv23).
-- **Immediate Actions:**
-  1. Travel to Diglett's Cave.
-  2. Catch a Diglett.
-  3. Train CRAG, ECHO, and the new Diglett to Lv.
-23.
-- **Strategy:** Lead with SPARKY vs. Pidgeotto.
-Use Diglett as a hard counter for Jolteon.
-CRAG walls Pidgeotto/Raticate.
-Evolved ECHO (Golbat) handles Kadabra.

-- **Menu Navigation Insights (from `menu_master_agent` failure):**
-  - Agents require explicit context (e.g., `current_menu_context`) to function correctly.
-They do not implicitly know the player's state.
-  - Party sub-menu cursors can have different default positions.
-The switch Pokémon sub-menu [STATS, SWITCH, CANCEL] defaults to 'STATS', not 'SWITCH'.
-This must be accounted for in navigation logic.
-  - **Strategic Triage:** For simple, non-recurring menu tasks, manual execution is more efficient than prolonged, in-the-moment agent debugging.
-Note the failure and refine the agent later.